Yurii-Laguta/JB4A-SDK-Android/index.md

 * You do not need to call ETPush.getInstance().enablePush() in your home launcher activity as readyAimFire() will call this method automatically if you have Location turned on.
   * [Implement the SDK for Google]({{ site.baseurl }}/sdk-implementation/implement-sdk-google.html) or [Implement the SDK for Amazon]({{ site.baseurl }}/sdk-implementation/implement-sdk-amazon.html)
 * New Events have been added to the EventBus.
-  * [ReadyAimFireInitCompletedEvent]({{ site.baseurl }}/features/eventbus.html) - Use this Event to complete any processing once readyAimFire() has completed.  readyAimFire() runs on a background thread and rather than block the UI thread, you can be nofified when readyAimFire() has completed.
+  * [ReadyAimFireInitCompletedEvent]({{ site.baseurl }}/features/eventbus.html) - Use this Event to complete any processing once readyAimFire() has completed.  readyAimFire() runs on a background thread and rather than block the UI thread, you can be notified when readyAimFire() has completed.
 * The SDK has been changed so that it does **not** set the subscriber key to the Device Id.
 If you would like to continue to set the subscriber key to the SDK DeviceId, please see the following section:
   * [Subscriber Key]({{ site.baseurl }}/features/subscriber-key.html)
 * You do not need to call ETLocationManager.getInstance().startWatchingLocation() in your home launcher activity as readyAimFire() will call this method automatically if you have Location turned on.